aicenter/road-graph-tool/SQL/proc_descriptions/procedure_compute_speeds_from_neigborhood_segments.md

 - [x] check if indexes `node_segments_osm_id_idx` and `node_segments_geom_idx` are used:
     - [x] `node_segments_osm_id_idx`.
 IS NOT USED
     - [x] `node_segments_geom_idx`.
 IS USED
+- [ ] Humanize/formalize the description of the procedure

 ## QA
 - Q: Why `EXECUTE format('...')` is used? - A: